Mysore Commission: History

-After the execution of Tipu, the Sultan of Mysore, at the end of the Fourth Anglo-Mysore War in 1799, the Mysore throne was restored to the Wadiyar dynasty under a regency.
+After the death of Tipu at the end of the Fourth Anglo-Mysore War in 1799, the Mysore throne was restored to the Wadiyar dynasty under a regency.
 The hereditary Wadiyar prince Krishnaraja Wodeyar III was an infant and could not be installed on the throne.
-In his stead, his adoptive grandmother Maharani Lakshmi Devi reigned over the kingdom as Queen Regent, with Tipu's prime minister Purnaiah as her own royal adviser and diwan.
+In his stead, his adoptive grandmother Maharani Lakshmi Devi reigned over the kingdom as Queen Regent, with Tipu's prime minister Purnaiah as her own royal adviser and dewan.
 The regency, referred to as Lakshmi Vilas Sannidhana, lasted until 1810 when she died.
 In two years' time, Purnaiah died, too, in 1812, at about the time the young prince attained the age of majority.
-He was inducted as the maharaja of Mysore by Duke Arthur Wellesley who had defeated Tipu in 1799.
+He was inducted as the maharaja of Mysore by Arthur Wellesley who had defeated Tipu in 1799.

 According to British accounts, in around 1830, groups of peasants and locals in the village of Nagar (in present-day Shimoga district) in the north of the kingdom are said to have protested against the despotic land revenues imposed during the reign of Krishnaraja Wodeyar III, resulting in the Nagar revolt, leading to some hundreds of deaths.
-Taking note of this, William Bentinck, then Governor-General of India, asked for a committee to be formed to investigate the incident.
+Taking note of this, William Bentinck, the governor-general of India, asked for a committee to be formed to investigate the incident.

-A committee was then formed, consisting of General Sir Thomas Hawker, J M Macleod, General Sir William Morison, and Lt.
-General Sir Mark Cubbon, the latter two of whom would later on be appointed as commissioners.
+A committee was then formed, consisting of Thomas Hawker, J M Macleod, William Morison, and Mark Cubbon, the latter two of whom would later on be appointed as commissioners.
 The committee, after a year-long investigation and based on oral testimonies and sources some of which might have been unreliable, criticised the maharaja's style of rule and personal character and made no remarks particularly on the taxation.
 After the report was submitted, Bentinck decreed that a commission shall administer the state.
-Eventually, a commission was formed and came to effect on 19 October 1831.
+Eventually, a commission was formed and came into power on 19 October 1831.
 Later, it came to knowledge that reports of misgovernance were grossly exaggerated.
 This entire affair came to be seen as British usurpation of the kingdom under Bentinck.

 Commissioners' rule

-The commissioners' rule began with General John Briggs and his deputy, Lushington, from Madras Presidency.
+The commissioners' rule began with John Briggs and his deputy, Lushington, from Madras Presidency.
 Briggs' appointment was not seen favourably by Madras Presidency.
-Owing to heated squabbles between the two, they were replaced by Sir William Morison, a Scottish general from Madras Artillery.
+Owing to heated squabbles between the two, they were replaced by William Morison, a Scottish general from Madras Artillery.
 In 1834, Morison resigned to become a member of the Supreme Council of India.
-Sir Mark Cubbon succeeded him.
-Cubbon became the longest-serving commissioner of Mysore, for nearly three decades, whose commission is well know to this day.
+Mark Cubbon succeeded him.

+Cubbon became the longest-serving commissioner of Mysore, for nearly three decades.
 Cubbon Park and the Cubbon Park Metro Station in Bangalore are named after him.
-Cubbon was succeeded by Lewin Bowring.
+He was succeeded by Lewin Bowring.

-During both Cubbon and Bowring's commissions, Maharaja Krishnaraja Wodeyar III appealed for a return of power—an idea to which both commissioners were opposed during their respective administrations, and the deposed king died a dejected man.
+During both Cubbon and Bowring's commissions, Krishnaraja Wodeyar III appealed for a return of power—an idea to which both commissioners were opposed during their respective administrations, and the deposed king died a dejected man.